ANuKI-RT/RequirementsQuality-Augmentation/aiaugmentation/README.md

 Generally, an input first has to be read by the system by using the read_raw_data() method.
 The output can then be parsed to one of the chosen models.
 The generated results can be passed to a optional function for removal of duplicates before being exported as a new created file either as .json or .txt

 As an input, a .txt file is expected, were each requirement is one line.
-[END]-Tokens will be removed, content enclosed between [SEP]-Tokens will be ignored
+[END]-Tokens will be removed, content enclosed between [SEP]-Tokens will be ignored.

 ## Folder structure
 The folders